stephenhouser/stephenhouser.github.io/_posts/development/2016-08-18-contributing-code.md

 not `vi` (or the reverse depending on your religion).
 Any excuse I can think of runs through the analysis of how I should continue.
 Should I build or should I grow?

-In this case, I decided to contribute to someone else's existing code.
+In this case, I decided to contribute to someone elses existing code.
 This is a difficult decision for me as I expect it may be for you.
 You have to sacrifice some of your non-negotiables.
 You have to give up tabs for spaces, non-braced `if` statements, `//` comments.
 The list is endless.
 Buy in now and be done with it.
 Once you choose the path of contributing don't look back.
-You are working on someone else's project not your own.
+You are working on someone elses project not your own.
 You are working in a community with standards that, if you want to be a part of, you must adopt.

-Loog at the details of the existing code style.
+Look at the details of the existing code style.
 While I cannot give a complete list, here are a few examples of things I look for:

 * Indentation: Don't invent your own, match the existing tabs/space indents.